HumanSignal/label-studio/docs/source/guide/persistent_storage.md

 title: Set up persistent storage
 type: guide
 tier: all
-order: 85
+order: 87
-order_enterprise: 475
+order_enterprise: 87
 meta_title: Set up persistent storage with Label Studio
 meta_description: Configure persistent storage with Label Studio hosted in the cloud to store uploaded data such as task data, user images, and more.
-section: "Install"
+section: "Install & Setup"
 ---

 If you host Label Studio in the cloud, you want to set up persistent storage for uploaded task data, user images, and more in the same cloud service as your deployment.